hughobrien/psu-constitution/README.md

 ## Schedule 2: Election Regulations

-This schedule outlines what to do for all referenda and elections and for all positions in the union.
+This Schedule outlines what to do for all referenda and elections and for all positions in the union.
 It also outlines the procedures to follow if a vacancy occurs in any position.

 ### Returning Officer